edwardlocnguyen/Nguyen_Edward_Goldr_CaseStudy/README.md

 - View account balance and transaction history
 - Create and manage categories, accounts, and transactions
 - User authentication and authorization via bcrypt password hashing
-- Premium users can generate reports and visualizations to track anonymized consumer data and analyze market trends
+- Premium users get access to hundreds of datasets to track anonymized consumer data and analyze market trends

 ## Getting Started